Together we go further, faster.

 We have greater impact when we work together to champion libraries and increase their visibility.
-OCLC has a long history of creating, testing and scaling programs that promote libraries and librarianship.
-Some examples include: the Geek the Library (BiblioFreak in Germany) public awareness campaign; Outside the Box event-based community support; and WebJunction, an online learning hub for librarians.
+OCLC has a long history of creating, testing, and scaling programs that promote libraries and librarianship.
+Some examples include: the Geek the Library (BiblioFreak in Switzerland) public awareness campaign; Outside the Box event-based community support; and WebJunction, an online learning hub for librarians.

 A breakthrough in community.

 The story of the Clarkston Independence District Library illustrates the power of library cooperation.
 A community program, developed by OCLC, provided materials and training that helped Clarkston not just survive, but expand to better support local vibrancy and growth.

 “Our library was on the brink of extinction.
 Instead, we rallied community support, allowing us not just to survive, but to grow.”
 Julie Meredith, Director, Clarkston Independence District Library